Hampered by bad hip, Rafael Nadal loses at Australian Open - NewsBreak

 BBC

-Australian Open 2023 results: Novak Djokovic wins but Casper Ruud loses to Jenson Brooksby
+Australian Open 2023 results: Andy Murray beats Thanasi Kokkinakis at 4am in Melbourne

 Coverage: Commentary every day from 07:00 GMT on BBC Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website & app.
-Novak Djokovic battled through injury to reach the Australian Open third round on another day when more...
+Andy Murray produced another scarcely believable display to fight back from two sets down to beat Thanasi...

 BBC